Taiwan 'determined' to play international role, despite Chinese pressure | DW | 01.09.2020

 Two high-level diplomatic visits between Taiwan and allied democracies come as China is ratcheting up military pressure on the self-ruled island.
 Now Taipei is looking to its informal network of international allies for support.

-Two weeks ago, the United States sent its highest-level delegation to Taiwan since Washington broke off formal diplomatic ties with Taiwan in 1979.
+Two weeks ago, the United States sent its highest-level delegation to Taiwan since Washington broke off formal diplomatic ties with the island in 1979.
 On Tuesday, a delegation from the Czech Republic visited Taiwan, which is seen in Taipei as a positive signal of stronger ties with the European Union.

 "Whatever they will do to improve relations with Taiwan, be it cultural, economic or political exchanges, they will all be welcomed by Taiwan," said Wu.